 Pricing: $4.99 one-time on app stores.

-Cons: Only Save the Cat, no other frameworks, mobile-only.
+Cons: Only Save the Cat, no other frameworks, and mobile-only, so it complements rather than replaces your main tool.

 Verdict: Save the Cat!
-Story Cards is the right pick for Save the Cat-only users.
+Story Cards is the right pick for Save the Cat-only writers.

 Best for: Working screenwriters using Final Draft.
 Not for: writers outside the screenplay industry.